BodeMurairi/zero_day/zero_day/README.md

-Vagrant -or How to code on your computer
+Vagrant - or - how to code in your local computer